sagol-python-for-neuroscientists/course_site_2021/README.md

 ## Hackathon

 The course's final project will be completed during a hackathon orchestrated by the Sagol school.
 A list of projects will be created later on this semester, and each student will assign him or herself to a project.
 Dates for the hackathon will be announced during the semster.

+Note: Due to COVID-19 we'll probably change the format of this event to an online meeting.
+More news to follow.